 There is an old myth that goldfish have a 3 second memory (There’s so many myths eh?!).
 Supposedly they never get bored because they don’t remember they’ve seen it all before.
 “Hey look, a castle!
 Hey look, a castle!
 I wonder what’s over here…hey look, a castle!”

 In fact, it’s been shown they have a memory up to 3 months long.
 They even recognize faces and get to know their owners.
 So spice up their tank!

-Add some decorations, driftwood, even some suitable plants.
+Add some decorations, properly cured and prepared driftwood, even some suitable plants.
 They will appreciate having a more interesting and engaging place to explore.
 This will also allow them to act and behave more naturally, foraging and investigating areas in different ways, thereby enriching their lives.

 Final Thoughts On Goldfish Tank Size Requirements